awslabs/eksdemo/docs/install-karpenter.md

 ## Install Karpenter Autoscaler

 In this section we walk through the process of installing the Karpenter Autoscaler.
-The command for performing the installation is: `eksdemo install autoscaling-karpenter -c <cluster-name>`
+The command for performing the installation is: `eksdemo install karpenter -c <cluster-name>`

 Let’s explore the command and its options by using the -h help shorthand flag.

 ```
-» eksdemo install autoscaling-karpenter -h
+» eksdemo install karpenter -h
-Install autoscaling-karpenter
+Install karpenter

 Usage:
-  eksdemo install autoscaling-karpenter [flags]
+  eksdemo install karpenter [flags]

 Flags:
   -a, --ami-family string          node class AMI family (default "AL2")
-      --chart-version string     chart version (default "0.37.0")
+      --chart-version string       chart version (default "1.0.0")
   -c, --cluster string             cluster to install application (required)
-      --disable-drift            disables the drift feature
+      --consolidate-after string   time after a pod is scheduled/removed before considering the node consolidatable (default "1m")
       --dry-run                    don't install, just print out all installation steps
-      --enable-spottospot        enables the spottospot consolidation feature
+      --enable-spottospot          enables the spot to spot consolidation feature
-      --expire-after string      duration the controller will wait before terminating a node (default "720h")
+      --expire-after string        time a node can live on the cluster before being deleted (default "720h")
-  -h, --help                     help for autoscaling-karpenter
+  -h, --help                       help for karpenter
   -n, --namespace string           namespace to install (default "karpenter")
       --replicas int               number of replicas for the controller deployment (default 1)
       --service-account string     service account name (default "karpenter")
       --set strings                set chart values (can specify multiple or separate values with commas: key1=val1,key2=val2)
-      --use-previous             use previous working chart/app versions ("0.35.2"/"0.35.2")
+      --use-previous               use previous working chart/app versions ("1.0.0"/"1.0.0")
-  -v, --version string           application version (default "0.37.0")
+  -v, --version string             application version (default "1.0.0")
 ```

 The Karpenter specific flags are:
 * `--ami-family` -- This sets the AMI family on the default `EC2NodeClass`.
-Options include AL2, AL2023, Bottlerocket and Ubuntu.
+Options include AL2, AL2023, and Bottlerocket.
-* `--disable-drift` -- As of v0.33.x, [Drift](https://karpenter.sh/docs/concepts/disruption/#drift) is in BETA and enabled by default.
-This flag disables this feature.
+* `--consolidate-after` -- This indicate how long Karpenter should wait after a pod schedules or is removed from the node before considering the node consolidatable.
 * `--enable-spottospot` -- As of v0.34.x, [SpotToSpotConsolidation](https://karpenter.sh/docs/concepts/disruption/#spot-consolidation) is in ALPHA and disabled by default.
 This flag enables this feature.
 * `--expire-after` -- Karpenter will mark nodes as expired and disrupt them after they have lived a set number of seconds.
 The default of 720 hours is 30 days.
 * `--replicas` -- `eksdemo` defaults to only 1 replica for easier log viewing in a demo environment.
 You can use this flag to increase to the default Karpenter Helm chart value of 2 replicas for high availability.